ShahedSabab/Face-mask-detection/README.md

 ![Training Performace](performance.PNG)

 # How to run:
 For code and performance, check the maskDetection.ipynb file.
-To run the face mask detection applicaiton a webcam must be plugged in.
+To run the face mask detection application a webcam must be plugged in.
 Run the MaskOrNot.py file to detect if any person is wearing a face mask or not.